 runtime: 121m format: DCP

 (Hayao Miyazaki, 1988) · Studio Ghibli's My Neighbor Totoro follows Satsuke, her younger sister Mei, and their father as they move into an old house in the country.
 While they await their mother's recovery from illness in the local hospital, the two girls explore their house and the surrounding woods.
 There, they befriend cute spirits, including the giant, cuddly creature called Totoro.
 Come celebrate the 30th anniversary of one of Hayao Miyazaki's greatest films!
+Note: Sunday matinee screening of the film will be dubbed in English.

 runtime: 86m format: DCP